-The Office of Congresswoman Katherine M. Clark is currently seeking full-time & part-time paid interns for the Spring of 2020 in her Washington, D.C. office.
+The Office of Congresswoman Katherine M. Clark is currently seeking full-time & part-time paid interns for the Summer of 2020 in her Washington, D.C. office.
 Qualified applicants should have strong oral & written communication skills, the ability to manage multiple tasks, a willingness to work in a fast-paced environment, and be comfortable assisting constituents.
 A sound knowledge of Microsoft Office, a solid work ethic, and a basic understanding of the Congressional political process is expected.

 Responsibilities include but are not limited to: answering and screening phone calls, leading Capitol tours, working with staff to research legislative issues, attending congressional briefings, assisting with administrative tasks, drafting constituent correspondence on a variety of issues, assisting the communications team with various tasks, and other projects as they arise.

 Full-time and part-time positions are available beginning in May 2020.
 To apply, please send a resume, cover letter, and a brief writing sample to RepClarkInternships@mail.house.gov .
 Please indicate availability and expected start date.

-The deadline to apply for a spring DC office internship is December 6, 2019.
+The deadline to apply for a Summer DC office internship is April 3, 2020.

 In my Massachusetts office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns may assist with constituent case work or work on district-based projects.

-This is a part-time, unpaid internship for the spring semester, running from January 2020 to the end of April 2020, with flexibility for college schedules.
+This is a part-time/full-time, unpaid internship for the summer semester, running from May 2020 to August 2020.

 An Internship in the office of Congresswoman Katherine M. Clark is a great opportunity for students to experience how a congressional office operates and gain real insight into the legislative process while serving the people of Massachusetts's 5th District.